-Dow drops in another wild session
+Dow dives more than 500 points in another wild session

 |SPDR GOLD SHARES TRUST - EUR ACC

-Commodites were mixed, with oil slipping while gold benefited from investors' flight to safety amid volatile equities.
+Commodites were mixed.
+West Texas Intermediate oil slipped 3.1 percent to $70.97 a barrel.
+Gold benefited from investors' flight to safety amid volatile equities.
+The metal surged to a two-month high.

 FOX Business' Ken Martin and Charles Brady contributed to this report.